EmergeTools/emerge-android/gradle-plugin/README.md

 }
 ```

-_Gradle plugins are often applied and configured in the `build.gradle(.kts)` file of subprojects.
-*It is highly recommended to apply the Emerge plugin to the root project, ie. the
-top-level `build.gradle(.kts)`.* This facilitates cross-project features like performance analysis._

-`appProjectPath` and `apiToken` are required.
+Only the `apiToken` property is required.
 By default, without any property set, `apiToken` will
 attempt to use the `EMERGE_API_TOKEN` EMERGE_API_TOKEN.
 Other configuration properties are
 documented below.